wlzhao22/NNSearch/README.md

 ![spacev100m_para](index_parameters/spacev100m.jpeg)

 ## Author
-Jie-Feng Wang
+Jie-Feng Wang is the author of this project.
 This project was developped when Mr. Jie-Feng Wang was pursuing his Master degree in Xiamen Unviersity.

 ## Note
 1. Only `float` datatype is supported as hnswlib does.